CSCfi/csc-user-guide/docs/data/sensitive-data/single-register-submission.md

 ### Step 4: Data encryption and upload

 Before the data transfer, the data must be encrypted with a [CSC public key](https://admin.sd.csc.fi/publickey/?instance=single%20registry).
 CSC provides a convenience tool that encrypts and uploads data automatically.
 This SDA Uploader tool is available on [GitHub](https://github.com/CSCfi/sda-uploader/releases), and has both graphical user interface (GUI) and command line (CLI) options for Linux, Mac and Windows.
+More information about the tool in the [GitHub repository](https://github.com/CSCfi/sda-uploader/).

 The encrypted data is sent via SFTP to a directory which should be named according to the journal number of the data permit.
 The final dataset ID will be a combination of the organization’s identifier and the journal number (e.g. `org.fi/example_dataset_123`).
 The file to be uploaded should also be named with the journal number.